-IRISH FILM London (IFL), the London-based organisation championing Irish Film, TV and animation across the UK, are today announcing a new talent development initiative for London, which sees them continue their relationship with globally respected industry development agency Stowe Story Labs.
+IRISH FILM LONDON (IFL), the London-based organisation championing Irish Film, TV and animation across the UK, have announced a new talent development initiative for the capital - which sees them continue their relationship with globally respected industry development agency Stowe Story Labs.

-The new talent development initiative, called the Beginnings Narrative Lab, is to take place in London this November as part of the 11th edition of Irish Film Festival London.
+The new talent development initiative, titled the Beginnings Narrative Lab, will take place in London next month during the 11th Irish Film Festival London.

-Stowe and IFL already partner on an annual basis through the Irish Film London Fellowship, which supports the attendance of a filmmaker who identifies as Irish to attend Stowe’s annual 4-day Narrative Lab in picturesque Stowe, Vermont.
+Stowe and IFL already partner on an annual basis through the Irish Film London Fellowship, which supports a filmmaker who identifies as Irish to attend Stowe’s annual 4-day Narrative Lab in the picturesque area of Stowe in Vermont.

-Interested screenwriters and filmmakers can access the application here.
+Interested screenwriters and filmmakers based in the UK and Ireland can apply here.